bazaarvoice/rison/README.md

 Rison Parser and Generator for Jackson
 ======================================

-A plugin for the [Jackson streaming JSON processor v2.0.x] (http://wiki.fasterxml.com/JacksonHome) that adds support for reading and writing JSON objects in the [Rison] (http://mjtemplate.org/examples/rison.html) serialization format.
-Support for Jackson [v1.9.x] (https://github.com/bazaarvoice/rison/tree/rison-1.2) is also available.
+A plugin for the [Jackson streaming JSON processor v2.1.x] (http://wiki.fasterxml.com/JacksonHome) that adds support for reading and writing JSON objects in the [Rison] (http://mjtemplate.org/examples/rison.html) serialization format.
+Support for Jackson [v2.0.x] (https://github.com/bazaarvoice/rison/tree/rison-2.0.1) and [v1.9.x] (https://github.com/bazaarvoice/rison/tree/rison-1.2) is also available.

 Rison expresses the exact same data structures as JSON, but is much more compact and readable than JSON when encoded in a URI.